-A student-directed investigation is to be undertaken in Area of Study 3.
+A student-directed investigation is to be undertaken in Unit 2.
 The investigation explores how science can be applied to address Earth's capacity to sustain life in the context of the management of a selected pollutant and/or the maintenance of food and/or water security.